viniciussbs/notes/erlang/readme.markdown

 ### Functions with the same name and different arity

 The *arity* of a function is the number of arguments that the function expects.
-In Erlang, function with the same name but different arity are *entirely* different.
-This is what Erlang do to create *auxiliary functions*.
+In Erlang, functions with the same name but different arity are *entirely* different.
+This is what Erlang programmers do to create *auxiliary functions*.
 Create a new file named `misc.erl`.

 	-module (misc).
 	-export ([sum/1]).